EDWARD FRANCIS JAMES HOPPE 1875–1918

 Born 23rd June 1875 in Hackney, Middlesex

-Marriage December 22nd 1901 to Sarah Ward at St Michael and All Angels Church, Hackney
+Married Sarah Ward at St Michael and All Angels Church, Hackney, December 22nd 1901

 Unable to find in 1881.
 His father Edward Hoppe, born 1849 in Germany, was lodging in Marylebone, London.
 Occupation, tailor’s (?) artist.

-Family living in Hackney.
-Edward senior a master mariner, wife Frances a machinist.
-Edward F.J.
-Hoppe, 15, a train register boy.
-Maternal grandmother Frances Leah, widow, living with family, also her son Albert, age 21, a signalman.
+Age fifteen, a train register boy, living with family in Hackney.
+Father, a master mariner, mother Frances a machinist.
+Maternal grandmother Frances Leah, widow, living with family, also her son Albert, age twenty-one, a signalman.

-Edward Hoppe, age 38 according to census.
+Age 38 according to census.
 Married to Sarah, age 32.
-Occupation: meat car man’s forman.
+Occupation: meat car man’s foreman.
 Address, 11, Aspland Grove, Hackney.
 Living in two rooms.
 Census states the couple had no children.
 However a son Edward Albert Frederick was born 7th May 1903 in London and died aged 3 in 1907.

-A ‘nurse child’, Florence Roge age 0, is living with them in 1911
+A ‘nurse child’, Florence Roge age 0, was living with them in 1911

 Service Number: T4/094176